Christoph16478/iq/iq_python.md

 Operators are referred to as special functions that take one or more values(operands) and produce a corresponding result.

-is: returns the true value when both the operands are true  (Example: “x” is ‘x’)
+__is__: returns the true value when both the operands are true  (Example: “x” is ‘x’)
-not: returns the inverse of the boolean value based upon the operands (example:”1” returns “0” and vice-versa.
+__not__: returns the inverse of the boolean value based upon the operands (example:”1” returns “0” and vice-versa.
-In: helps to check if the element is present in a given Sequence or not.
+__in__: helps to check if the element is present in a given Sequence or not.

 ----